Debt Ceiling Debacle: Why Not Just Spend More Responsibly?

 Your Financial Independence Number Is Not Real If Nothing Changes

 Your financial independence number is the amount of money you think you need in order to be free.
 Unfortunately, if nothing changes in your life after reaching your financial independence number, then the number simply is not real.
-You need to accumulate more capital.
-In this economic environment, some people continue to believe once they
+You need to accumulate more capital and generate more passive income.
+Some people continue to believe once

 Your Financial Independence Number Is Not Real If Nothing Changes Read More »